Ronixla/Wave-Executor/README.md

-# solara-executor
+# A simple Roblox executor that is supposed to allow you to inject and bypass byfron and execute scripts into the game and allow you to exploit the game to do whatever you want.

-A simple Roblox executor that is supposed to allow you to inject and bypass byfron and execute scripts into the game and allow you to exploit the game to do whatever you want.
+# To download please go to https://github.com/Ronixla/Wave-Executor/Releases